outkine/plays/my-world.md

 |------------------|
      AUDIENCE

 --Play opens in a modern, chic, and busy silicon valley-type office.
-All around are people typing away at their laptops and having friendly conversation.
+All around people are typing away at their laptops and having friendly conversations.
 Happy, "productivity-enhancing" muzak plays.

---CEO (Richard) enters with a macbook under one arm and a phone in the other.
+--CEO (Richard) enters with a macbook under one arm.
 He shakes hands with an important-looking fellow, who is an influential investor.
 R: Hi Mike!
-Great to see you here this fine morning.
+Great to see you here.
 How are you?
 M: Very well indeed.
 R: Great to hear!
 Let's cut to the chase here - Click Co is doing better than ever.
-Over the last trimester Click Co has grown 300% - our user base is up to a record high of 3 Million, and our profits have followed suit.
+Over the last trimester we have grown 300% - our user base is up to a record high of 3 Million, and our profits have followed suit.
 2019 is shaping up to be the most profitable fiscal year on record!
 All we need to grow even more is your support.
 M: For sure Richard, I've always believed in your company.
 How are the user base demographics looking?
 R: Fairly consistent - our decision to narrow our focus on the young adult market has proven to be a great gamble, and is the primary driver for our engagement.
 Advertisers love it!
 M: Lovely!
 You can count on my support.
 R: Awesome!
 Take care Mike!

 --Mike promptly leaves the stage.
 One designer in a hawaiian shirt runs up to Richard.
 D: Hey Richard, great to see you this morning.
-You about the results of our design AB testing.
+You asked me about the results of our AB testing.
 R: Yep.
 D: It looks like Jeff was right - bright colors and excessive animations do drive engagement.
 V2, which includes an overhaul of the interaction screen, is set to roll out next week.
 R: Good news - push it prod asap!
 I promised Mike a growth in screen time, please make sure this delivers.